-Breadth, depth and balance in an academic curriculum: The curriculum model is structured so that all elements of the National Curriculum are delivered progressively, building on prior learning, deepening knowledge that can then be applied using skills taught.
-Everything that happens in the Academy should be seen as a learning opportunity, taught, hidden and wider curriculum and will contribute to pupils academic, personal, social, moral, creative, physical and cultural development.
+Breadth, depth and balance in an academic curriculum: The curriculum model we have developed is structured so that all elements of the National Curriculum are delivered progressively, building on prior learning and deepening knowledge so that it can be applied again in range of contexts using the skills taught.
+Everything that happens in our Academy is seen as a learning opportunity, taught, hidden and wider curriculum and all these experiences will contribute to our pupils' academic, personal, social, moral, creative, physical and cultural development.

 The curriculum at Willowpark is organised through a topic based approach, which incorporates the key skills set out in the National Curriculum.
 Topics are designed to cover a whole term to enable children to gain depth in the knowledge and skills across the unit of work.
 The use of computing is central in all topic areas to develop children's creativity and independent learning skills.

 Our Teachers work hard to broaden the experience of the topics for our children through the use of trips and visitors into school and shared experiences of the wider school community - i.e./ involvement in schools linking project and the role of parents within our school.

 We have planned enrichment activities that supplement and support the curriculum within the Academy, alongside assemblies and projects linked with local, national and world news events at an age appropriate level.